hanabi/hanabi.github.io/Reference.md

   * Bob blind-plays green 1.
 If this was a *3 Bluff*, then no-one would be promised the green 2.
 However, since no new information was given, it must be a *No-Information Double Finesse*.
   * Cathy sees that Bob does not have the green 2, so she must have the green 2, so she blind-plays her *Finesse Position* card, and it is yellow 1 instead of green 2.
   * Since two cards were blind-played (that did not match), everyone now knows that the *No-Information* clue was a *Double Bluff* instead of a *Double Finesse*.
 From Cathy's perspective, her 3 can (still) be any 3 at all.
-* The "no-information" principle can also be used to perform a *Layered Finesse* on the next player.
+* The "no-information" principle can also be used to perform a *No-Information Layered Finesse* on the next player.
 (The next player will know that it is a *Layered Finesse* instead of a *Bluff* because some other more-useful clue could have been given to initiate the *Bluff*.)

 ### The Bad Touch Finesse (For 1's)